-Every busy person who wants to lose weight or simply provide easy meals for their family should know about Fix-It and Forget-It Weight Watchers meals.
-That wonderful slow-cooker has saved me so much time and is truly the only way I could get a meal on the table some nights!
+Every busy person who wants to lose weight or simply provide easy and delicious meals for their family should know about Fix-It and Forget-It Weight Watchers Crock Pot Recipes.

-I remember when my kids were younger, how hard it was to pick them up from school and run them to their activities.
+I look back at when my kids were younger - how hard it was to pick them up from school and run them to their activities.
 We would often walk in the door exhausted.

 On occasion, we would eat out for dinner.
 I tried not to do fast food, but some nights pizza was all I could manage!
 (Pizza isn't always a bad thing!
 Check these 20 Weight Watchers Pizza recipes!)